 Each of these steps is associated with specific data content.
 For example, data for Step 1 – capture the request for information from the requestor - may include

-Patient Name
+Patient’s Full Name

 Medical Record Number

+Other patient identifiers (e.g. Date of birth, address, etc)

+Date(s) of Service Requested

+Expiration date of authorization

 Requestor Name

 Requestor Address

-Request Date
+Request Date of Request

 Request Purpose

 Timeframe for Request, i.e., when requestor anticipates to receive the information

 Date When Information Was Released

 Charge for Information Release

 Please note that, specification of the data content is out of scope of this White Paper.
 In the future, we will work with the IHE Content Committees, e.g., Patient Care Coordination (PCC); Quality, Research and Public Health (QRPH) and others, to define data content for specific requests as needed.

-Risk mitigation procedures for ROI must be supported by EHR system.
+Risk mitigation procedures for ROI must be supported by the EHR system.
 Examples of these procedures may include (a) recording of all requests for information, (b) accounting of all disclosures, and other.
 Please see Use Case A3.1 below regarding audit trail that may be applicable to enabling these procedures.

 HIM Practice A.3.
-A log of all requests and accounting of disclosures is kept as an audit trail and can be referenced as needed [REF]
+A log of all requests and accounting of disclosures is kept as an audit trail and can be referenced as needed

 B.4 Use Case A3.1: An audit log of the episode of care record